 - 1. IN COMPLIANCE.
 Deviations are reported pursuant to GC 21 and 22 of Part A. - 2.
 IN COMPLIANCE.
 Semiannual reports of monitoring and deviations are submitted by March 15 (for reporting period July 1 through December 31) and September 15 (for reporting period January 1 through June 30) each year, as required per GC 23 of Part A. - 3.
 IN COMPLIANCE.
 Annual compliance certification is submitted by March 15 for the previous calendar year, as required per GC 19 and 20 of Part A. - 4.
 IN COMPLIANCE.
 Facility submits an annual report by no later than January 31 of each year in accordance with Table 7 of 40 CFR Part 63, Subpart ZZZZ.
 This report includes fuel flow rate and heating values used in calculations and any deviations of the operating or monitoring parameters of FGRICEMACT.
-The most recent annual compliance report for the time period January 1 through December 31, 2017, was received on January 26, 2018.
-The facility reported no deviations from operating limits in the annual compliance reports for 2016 and 2017.
+The most recent annual compliance report for the time period January 1 through December 31, 2018, was received on February 6, 2019.
+The facility reported 100% heat input in the engines was provided by LFG with 1,149,341,000 scf burned in Phase I and 812,129,439 scf burned in Phase II.
+Average heat value of the LFG ranged from 455 to 537 Btu/scf.
+The facility reported no deviations from operating limits in the annual compliance reports for 2018.